kcelestine/aws-serverless-cloud-resume-challenge/README.md

 <a href="https://ibb.co/kgzPNFQ"><img src="https://i.ibb.co/QFhxyGr/image.png" alt="image" border="0"></a>

+Ensure all the variables are in the terraform category.
 For the role variables you will have to create another role in AWS specifically for Terraform Cloud.

 Follow: https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services